finbourne/lusid-sdk-java/sdk/docs/PortfoliosApi.md

 <a name="upsertPortfolioAccessMetadata"></a>
 # **upsertPortfolioAccessMetadata**
-> ResourceListOfAccessMetadataValueOf upsertPortfolioAccessMetadata(scope, code, metadataKey, upsertPortfolioAccessMetadataRequest, effectiveAt)
+> ResourceListOfAccessMetadataValueOf upsertPortfolioAccessMetadata(scope, code, metadataKey, upsertPortfolioAccessMetadataRequest, effectiveAt, effectiveUntil)

 [EARLY ACCESS] UpsertPortfolioAccessMetadata: Upsert a Portfolio Access Metadata Rule associated with specific metadataKey.
 This creates or updates the data in LUSID.